Benefit concert raises thousands for fire victims

-HUTCHINSON, Kans.
-(KSNW)–While the fight to contain the Cottonwood Complex Fire is long over, the road to recovery for those who lost everything continues.
+HUTCHINSON, Kan.
+(KSNW) – While the fight to contain the Cottonwood Complex Fire is long over, the road to recovery for those who lost everything continues.

 Hutchinson musician Sara Nowlan says she got the idea for a benefit concert after attending brunch with a friend at Salt City Brewing Company.